-This issue provides an overview of the macroeconomic trends in Q1 2020, some policy updates and hot topic analysis.
+This issue provides an overview of the macro-economic trends in Q1 2021, some policy updates and hot topic analysis.

 Here are some macro-economic highlights: